Feed Me

 Overview

-We began this project at HackPrinceton2019, a 36-hours hackathon, where I acted as the sole product designer and front-end engineer.
-After the hackathon, I redesigned the interface to improve usability.
+We built it at HackPrinceton 2019 (a 36-hour hackathon) where I was the sole product designer and front-end engineer, then I redesigned the interface afterward to improve usability.

 Feed Me Problem